deavid/lprfl/src/010A_looping.md

 I'm sure you feel that variables don't do that much.
 But that's because the programs we can write up to now are too linear and simple.
-We need to step up the game with... loops!
+We need to step up the game with… loops!

 Loops are ways of repeating the same piece of code several times without need of copying and pasting.